-On 26 February 2015, the Group entered into a joint venture arrangement with an independent third party, Mr. Xu Jia Bao, to establish a joint venture company, Sino Grace Holdings Limited ("Sino Grace"), incorporated in Hong Kong with registered share capital of HK\$2.
-Sino Grace is principally engaged in general trading and is currently inactive.
+On 26 February 2015, the Group entered into a joint venture arrangement with an independent third party, Mr. Xu Jia Bao, to establish a joint venture company, Sino Grace Holdings Limited ("Sino Grace"), incorporated in Hong Kong with registered share capital of Hong Kong Dollar ("HK\$") 2.
+Sino Grace is currently inactive.

-Under IFRS 11, the joint arrangements are classified as joint ventures and have been included in the consolidated financial statements using the equity method.
-At 31 March 2015, the Group had interest in the following joint ventures:
+Under IFRS 11 the joint arrangements are classified as joint ventures and have been included in the consolidated financial statements using the equity method.
+At 31 March 2016, the Group had interest in the following joint ventures: